 It doesn’t help that going through a divorce is like trying to find your way around a foreign country when you don’t speak the language.
 Even when you’re doing the best you can, it’s easy to make a wrong turn and get lost.

-21 Common Divorce Mistakes to Avoid
+21 Common Divorce Mistakes Even Smart People Make

 1. Thinking your divorce lawyer will take care of everything for you.

-Unless you have more money than Donald Trump, no divorce lawyer is going to do EVERYTHING for you in your divorce.
+Unless you have more money than Elon Musk, no divorce lawyer is going to do EVERYTHING for you in your divorce.
 No lawyer is going to gather all of your financial documents, separate your personal property, find a new place for you to live, or talk to your spouse about the kids because you don’t feel like doing it yourself.
 Lawyers handle the legal parts of your case.
 Period.
 The rest is up to you.

 2. Going through your divorce without a therapist.